-- (5) Includes 83,250 shares held by a partnership controlled by Mr. Barnes.
-Also includes options to acquire 22,150 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997. - (6) Includes 953,665 shares held by John R. Erbey Family Limited Partnership, a Georgia limited partnership whose general partner is a corporation wholly owned by John R. Erbey and whose limited partners consists of John R. Erbey, his spouse and children.
-Also includes options to acquire 44,500 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997. - (7) Does not include 5,050 shares held by Mr. Koe's son and daughter. - (8) Includes 222,650 shares held by CPR Family Limited Partnership, a Georgia limited partnership whose general partner is a corporation wholly owned by Christine A. Reich and whose limited partners are Christine A. Reich and her spouse.
-Also includes options to acquire 44,500 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997. - (9) Includes options to acquire 113,690 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997.
+- (5) Includes 1,700 shares held by Martin & Associates Management Consultants Inc. Defined Contribution Pension Plan & Trust. - (6) Includes 83,250 shares held by a partnership controlled by Mr. Barnes.
+Also includes options to acquire 11,150 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997. - (7) Includes 953,665 shares held by John R. Erbey Family Limited Partnership, a Georgia limited partnership whose general partner is a corporation wholly owned by John R. Erbey and whose limited partners consists of John R. Erbey, his spouse and children.
+Also includes options to acquire 44,500 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997. - (8) Does not include 5,050 shares held by Mr. Koe's son and daughter. - (9) Includes 222,650 shares held by CPR Family Limited Partnership, a Georgia limited partnership whose general partner is a corporation wholly owned by Christine A. Reich and whose limited partners are Christine A. Reich and her spouse.
+Also includes options to acquire 44,500 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997. - (10) Includes options to acquire 102,690 shares of Common Stock which were exercisable at or within 60 days of March 31, 1997.